 - Leave the batter lumpy.
 The more you mix the batter, the chewier the pancakes will be, due to gluten development in the flour.
 You don’t want that.
 Stir the ingredients until they are just combined, but make sure there are quite a few lumps inside.

-- Another idea to speed up the mixing process is to use blender.
-First add the wet ingredients.
+- Another idea to speed up the mixing process is to use a blender.
+First, add the wet ingredients.
 Once they are foamy, add the dry ingredients and keep mixing until smooth.
 Use a blender only as a measure of last resort because blenders don’t usually offer the required speed control as a hand mixer which can have up 9-speed controls.
 To know more about the best hand mixer, check out this buyer’s guide by KitchenGuyd.